ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 Penetration tests usually simulate diverse potential threats to assess their threat to a business.
 These tests evaluate the resilience of a system against both authenticated and unauthorized attacks, considering various system roles.
 With the right scope, a pen test can thoroughly investigate any facet of a system.

 Penetration testing may encompass the deliberate attempt to breach various application systems, including application protocol interfaces (APIs) and frontend/backend servers.
-The goal is to identify vulnerabilities, such as unsanitized inputs, that could be exploited through code injection attacks.
+The goal is to identify vulnerabilities, such as unsanitized inputs, that could be exploited through command injection attacks.

 Why is Penetration Testing Important?